macieklamberski/mikrob/README.md

 ## Views

-Mikrob leverages React components as view templates, providing a familiar and powerful way to structure the UI.
+Mikrob leverages JSX components as view templates, providing a familiar and powerful way to structure the UI.
 Views are stored in the `views` directory and can access page data through props.

 View Requirements:
 1. File Type: Must be JavaScript/TypeScript (.js, .jsx, .ts, or .tsx),